 Several factors contribute to achieving high retirement savings:

-The question of whether $2 million is sufficient for retirement depends on various factors, including annual withdrawals, lifestyle choices, and healthcare expenses.
-While this sum may seem substantial, its adequacy varies based on individual circumstances and financial goals.
+The question of whether $2 million is enough to retire at 60 depends on various factors, including annual withdrawals, lifestyle choices, and healthcare expenses.
+While this sum may seem substantial, is 2 million enough to retire varies based on individual circumstances and financial goals.

 Annual withdrawal calculations